LeoNatan/LNPopupController/README.md

 ### Swift Package Manager

+Swift Package Manager is the recommended way to integrate LNPopupController in your project.

 LNPopupController supports SPM versions 5.1.0 and above.
 To use SPM, you should use Xcode 11 to open your project.
 Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter `https://github.com/LeoNatan/LNPopupController`.
 Select the version you’d like to use.

 You can also manually add the package to your Package.swift file: